 - How many letters are in the Tagalog alphabet? – 20 letters

 - How many letters are in the Filipino alphabet? – 28 letters

 - What is the Tagalog alphabet known as? – The Abakada alphabet

 - How do I learn the Tagalog alphabet? – Use the Ling app

 Just like the islands of the Philippines, there are also several languages and dialects you can hear when traveling around the country’s regions.
 You may listen to a Tagalog word similar to a Malay or Spanish word.
 The Malay, Chinese, and Spanish colonization profoundly influenced the Filipino language.
 Aside from them, the Japanese and Americans also played a significant role in conceptualizing the Filipino language.

 The Komisyon sa Wikang Filipino stipulated that the national language of the Philippines is ‘Filipino‘ and the lingua franca of Filipinos.
 Aside from that, Filipino dialects are also used in different parts of the country.
 These dialects may differ in how they are pronounced (also known as punto), but the Filipino writing system is still the same.

 Is The Tagalog Language Hard To Learn?

-Since the Filipino language (specifically Tagalog) is similar to the English alphabet, it is not hard to learn.
+Since the Filipino language (specifically the Filipino alphabet) is similar to the English alphabet, it is not hard to learn.
 The Tagalog words have the same sounds and writing system, and some are adapted to foreign words from other countries.
-Moreover, Tagalog speakers and other native speakers of dialects in the country are known to be among the greatest English speakers in South-East Asian countries.
+Moreover, Tagalog speakers and other native speakers of dialects in the country are known to be among the greatest English speakers in Southeast Asian countries.

-Do you want to discover and learn the Tagalog Language?
-Learning Filipino words is like learning English, so there’s no reason to find Tagalog hard to understand.
-If you are passionate about this language, try the best learning language application to help you achieve this goal by downloading Ling app.
+Do you want to discover more about the Tagalog alphabet and learn the Tagalog Language?
+Learning Filipino words is like learning English, so there’s no reason for Tagalog to be hard to understand.
+If you are passionate about this language, try the best learning language application to help you achieve this goal by downloading the Ling app.